Training Opportunities

 NAMI In Our Own Voice Training

-NAMI In Our Own Voice presenters are trained to tell their story, to change attitudes and reduce stigma around mental illness.
+NAMI In Our Own Voice presenters are trained to tell their stories, change attitudes, and reduce the stigma surrounding mental illness.

 Who Should Train: